“Prevention is better than cure. Risk management can minimise the likelihood of degradation of collections.”

 The IFLA Risk Register Toolkit works to help prevent the loss of documentary heritage collections of all kinds.

 It is a record of collections, combined with a suite of tools to help collection owners recognise risks and takes steps towards risk reduction.

-One of IFLA’s goal is to pinpoint unique, irreplaceable documentary heritage collections of value to a region, but also to the world so that in the event of a man-made or natural disaster; such information will help secure their safety.
+The Risk Register helps identify irreplaceable documentary heritage collections, so that in the event of a human-caused or natural disaster, we have the information necessary to help secure their safety.
 Similar resources exist already for museums (provided by ICOM) and monuments (provided by ICOMOS).

 Information held on the Risk Register is strictly confidential and will not be made publicly available..
 IFLA does not make this information public, but, when necessary, will share with official cultural property protection partners such as UNESCO and Blue Shield International.

 How it Works

 The IFLA Risk Register Toolkit is comprised of three stages: Recognise, Register, and React.

 Do you recognise the risks that might be present for your collection?
 This step will provide tools and resources to get started assessing risk and creating a risk management plan.